-- Notice of a request for an extension of a currently approved information collection for the Individual Fishing Quota Cost Recovery Program.
-Comment period through September 17, 2015.
+- Notice of a request for an extension of a currently approved information collection for the NMFS Observer Programs.
+Comment period through October 18, 2015.

 - Notice of a request for an extension of a currently approved information collection for the Alaska Community Quota Entity Program.
 Comment period through October 13, 2015.